-How can you comfort your child who is having an angry outburst?
+How can you comfort your child who is having an outburst?
 Here are nine strategies.

 Find the trigger

-Look at what might be triggering your child’s behaviors.
+Look at what might be activating your child’s behaviors.

-Knowing what triggers your child’s meltdowns can help you defuse the situation quickly.
+Knowing what activates your child’s meltdowns can help you diffuse the situation quickly.
 Is your child hungry?
 Are they tired?
 Once you pinpoint the underlying problem, try to solve it.